 By grounding learning in the real world, kids are more likely to understand why the skills they learn are important and are better able to retain them.
 They’ll also have the satisfaction of eating the results of their lesson and the pride of sharing it with others.

-- Keli Y, Teen Librarian, Rockwood Library
+- Keli Y, Youth Librarian